onzfonz/comp227/src/content/5/en/part5d.md

 The test first searches for the login button by its text and clicks the button with the command [cy.click](https://docs.cypress.io/api/commands/click.html#Syntax).

-Both of our tests begin the same way, by opening the page <i><http://localhost:3000></i>, so we should separate the shared part into a <i>beforeEach</i> block run before each test:
+Both of our tests begin the same way, by opening the page *<http://localhost:3000>*, so we should separate the shared part into a `beforeEach` block run before each test:

 ```js
 describe('Note app', function() {